agile-ts/documentation/docs/packages/core/features/agile-instance/Introduction.md

 ```ts
 const App = new Agile();
 ```
-It can be seen as the interface to any Storage, or the Frameworks AgileTs is implemented in like React.
+It can be seen as the interface to any Storage, or the Frameworks AgileTs is implemented in.
 In addition, it manages the changes of `Agile Sub Instances` to prevent race conditions.
 Each `Agile Sub Instance` (ASI) holds a reference to the `Agile Class` and depends on its functionalities.
 Furthermore, ASI's are created with the help of an instantiated `Agile Class`.